 Fair trade fund

 The small, family-owned farms have flourished after being instructed in the use of organic growing methods and are now helping to raise their standard of living.
-A fair trade premium is paid to the farmers but unlike Earthoil’s Fair for Life premium which is paid into a community fund, the premium here is paid directly to the farmers to improve the quality of their lives.
-This is unusual but the farmers are so spread out that there is no real “community” for meaningful projects.
+A Fair Trade premium is paid directly to the farmers to improve the quality of their lives.
 One example of how the fair trade premium has been used is a bore hole dug by avocado farmer Simon Gathii whose house was without any water supply.

 Uses and benefits of avocado oil